ilg-physics-ucsb/physics4l-manual/4LSite/lab1.md

 # Feedback

 Any feedback you choose to give will be used to improve labs this quarter!
 Feedback is not required on all questions.
-If you&rsquo;d like just to leave some comments, scroll to the bottom of the form.
+If you'd like just to leave some comments, scroll to the bottom of the form.
 ::: Hider Open Feedback Form
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfi9DpfESfGorSAIpLdC2CqHFpPXygltJ7nGDA2VtsKpyI8nQ/viewform?embedded=true" width="100%" height="1000" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
 :::